JTalamantes/AmiiBomb-uino/README.md

 Pre-compiled builds for flashing within amiibomb may be added eventually, for now though the ESP32 must have AmiiBombuino firmware flashed onto them using the Arduino IDE with the ESP32 core added.

+## And when the hardware is ready?

-You have to run AmiiBomb, Set an Amiibo folder (*.bin files), select the Amiibo Keys, and you are ready to Read and Write Amiibo Tag.
+You have to run AmiiBomb, Set an Amiibo folder (*.bin files), select the Amiibo Keys, flash the AmiiBombuino Firmware to the Arduino, and you are ready to Read and Write Amiibo Tags.

  - ***.bin folder**